gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-edu-pack.md

 ### Can I use my GitKraken Pro license on more than one computer?

 Yes, your GitKraken subscription is associated with your email address, not a specific computer.
-So you can use GitKraken Client on as many computers as you'd like!
+So you can use GitKraken Desktop on as many computers as you'd like!